MicrosoftDocs/Viva/Viva/sales/administrator-settings-for-viva-sales.md

 No. Administrator settings are currently accessible only through the Viva Sales app for Teams.

-### Which CRM environment do administrator settings belong to?
+### Which CRM environment are administrator settings for?

-The settings belong to the environment signed in to from Viva Sales in Outlook.
+The settings are specific to the environment signed in to from Viva Sales in Outlook.
 If you want to customize Viva Sales for another environment, you must [switch environments in Outlook](#how-can-i-switch-crm-environments).

 ### How can I switch CRM environments?